nichoth/nichoth/src/_posts/2025-11-30-dev-diary-bluesky.md

 ## Register the Custom Feed

 So that's great.
 Now we have some infrastructure for saving our app's posts.
-Our frontend only uses the Bluesky `Agent`, so how does it know how to get our app's posts, which have been indexed and stored in our DB?
+Our frontend only uses the Bluesky `Agent`.
+How does the agent know how to get our app's posts, which have been indexed and stored in our DB?

 We need to [register our custom feed](https://docs.bsky.app/docs/starter-templates/custom-feeds#publishing-your-feed).
 That means calling a method on our `agent` with our custom feed's name.
-When someone views our app's custom feed, the client/browser calls Bluesky's app view backend, the Bluesky backend sees they are asking for your custom feed, and then the Bluesky backend calls our server (the Cloudflare server).
+When someone views our app's custom feed, the client/browser calls Bluesky's app view backend, the Bluesky backend sees they are asking for our custom feed, and then the Bluesky backend calls our server (the Cloudflare server).
 The Buesky backend gets a "feed skeleton" from our custom feed server, and then then hydrates the feed skeleton and returns it